Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks

-The backpropagation algorithm is the algorithm for adjusting the weights in the network via calculating the gradient of the loss function with respect to each parameter from the output direction.
+The backpropagation algorithm is the algorithm for adjusting the weights in the network by calculating the gradient of the loss function with respect to each parameter from the output direction.
 It applies the “chain rule” of derivative computation to propagate gradients from the output layer backwards through the network.
 The process can be separated into five steps: obtaining results from forward propagation, computing the loss, backpropagation, updating weights, and iteration.
-Specifically, when the results are calculated from Equation~\eqref{eq:4.2.5_ch2} and Equation~\eqref{eq:4.2.6_ch2}, we derive the loss from the forward round.
-Here, $W^{(l)}$ is the weight matrix for the $l$-th layer, $b^{(l)}$ is the bias, $\sigma(\cdot)$ is the activation function, and $a^{(l-1)}$ is the activation from the previous layer.

-After loss from the output layer $\sigma^{(L)}$ has computed via Equation~\eqref{eq:4.2.7_ch2}, backpropagation can take place.
-Here $L$ is the loss function.
+The mechanism of the MLP backpropagation is exhibited in the appendix of Chapter 2.\\